panosc-portal/helm-charts/cloud-provider-kubernetes/README.md

 image.pullPolicy | Image pull policy | IfNotPresent
 service.nodePorts.api | NodePort for the api | 32300
 service.nodePorts.nodeJSDebug | (optional) NodePort for nodeJS debugging | 32300
-namespace.portal.creation | Boolean to create or not the portal namespace | true namespace.portal.name | Name of the portal namespace  | panosc-portal namespace.instances.creation | Boolean to create or not the instances namespace | true namespace.instances.name| Name of the instances namespace | panosc-instances kubernetesRequestHelperFile | Content of a file containing a  kubernetes request helper (via --set-file) |
+namespace.instances.creation | Boolean to create or not the instances namespace | true namespace.instances.name| Name of the instances namespace | panosc-instances kubernetesRequestHelperFile | Content of a file containing a  kubernetes request helper (via --set-file) |